An Empirical Study of Kotlin-Java Cross-Dependency Issues and Their Detection: Study Design

 \textbf{RQ2}. \textit{Do files involved in Kotlin-Java interactions cost more commits and lines of code (LOCs) than files without Kotlin-Java interactions?} Recent studies on multi-language systems, such as those involving Python and C++, have shown that, to address bugs occurring in the interface of two languages, developers need to modify code in the interface, resulting in a higher number of lines of code (LOCs)~\cite{li2023understanding}.
 This observation raises the question of whether Kotlin-Java software systems are also prone to such cross-language maintenance activities.
 The answer to this question could pinpoint maintenance \texttt{hotspots} within these Kotlin-Java systems.

-\textbf{RQ3}. \textit{Are there common mistakes in Kotlin-Java interactions?} Previous research proposed various techniques for detecting code smells or anti-patterns within a single-language codebase.
+\textbf{RQ3}. \textit{Are there common problematic issues in Kotlin-Java interactions? and how to avoid or fix these issues in the interactions?} Previous research proposed various techniques for detecting code smells or anti-patterns within a single-language codebase.
 More recent studies have found that bugs and security problems in multiple language systems~\cite{li:2023understanding}.
 For instance, a recent study has uncovered security issues arising from interactions between Java and C code~\cite{li:2022polycruise}.
-By investigating whether there exist common mistakes in Kotlin-Java interactions, we aim to evaluate the problems associated with Kotlin-Java interactions and pinpoint the scenarios that may require closer attention when handling such interactions.
+By investigating whether there exist problematic issues in Kotlin-Java interactions, we aim to evaluate the problems associated with Kotlin-Java interactions and pinpoint the scenarios that may require closer attention when handling such interactions.

+\textbf{RQ4}. \textit{Can \toolName{} efficiently detect the problematic issues in Kotlin-Java interactions?} Based on the findings of RQ3, we implemented a prototype tool of \toolName{} to perform static analysis on the source code.
+This RQ assesses the effectiveness of \toolName{} in proactively detecting these interaction issues.